vmsmith/CookBook/sauce_beurre_blanc.md

 5. Remove from heat, then season to taste with salt and pepper and pour sauce through a medium-mesh sieve into a sauceboat, pressing on and then discarding shallot.

 6. Serve immediately.

+### Buerre Blanc #2

+#### Ingredients

+* 1/4 pound (125 g.) unsalted butter
+* 1 shallot
+* 2 tablespoons of wine vinegar
+* pinch of sea salt

+#### Preparation

+* Mince the shallot finely
+* Cut butter into 8 - 10 pieces

+#### Directions

+1. Bring the vinegar and the shallot to a simmer in a nonreactive pot — enamel is good

+2. When the liquid has nearly evaporated, remove from heat and begin adding the butter, bit by bit, stirring constantly with a wooden spoon to make an unctuous sauce

+3. Wait until each bit has melted before adding the next

+4. Add the salt.

+5. When all the butter has been incorporated, pour the sauce through a sieve into a clean pot or bowl to remove the shallot

+6. To serve, drizzle a spoonful or two of warm sauce over each portion